 This article will tell you how to get from Almaty to Tashkent by bus and by train.
 I also included information about crossing the Kazakhstan – Uzbekistan border.

 Kazakhstan and Uzbekistan are some of the most gorgeous countries to visit in Central-Asia.
-Because the two countries neighbor each other, it’s very easy and straightforward to get from Almaty to Tashkent the capital of Uzbekistan.
+The two countries neighbor each other so it’s very easy and straightforward to get from Almaty to Tashkent, the capital of Uzbekistan.

-Although the bus and train rides can take a long time (13 and 16 hours respectively) it’s a very relaxing journey.
-It’s a good idea to travel this way if you’re on a budget or if you have plenty of time to spare.
+Although the bus and train rides can take a long time (13 and 16 hours respectively), it’s a very relaxing journey.
+It’s a good idea to travel this way if you’re on a budget and/or if you have plenty of time to spare.

 Tashkent has tons of beautiful museums…

-Another great option is buying a cheap flight ahead of time between the two cities.
+If you don’t have much time, you can look into taking a cheap flight between the two cities.
 If you buy your flight early enough you can get it for as low as 80 Euros.

 In this article, I will tell you about all the different ways you can get from Almaty to Tashkent, how much each means of transport will cost and how much time it will take.

 1. How to get from Almaty to Tashkent by train?

 The most comfortable option to get from Almaty to Tashkent is probably by train, although it’s not the fastest way to get there.